Program Assistant Visa Sponsorship Jobs in Georgia

 Which visa types are most common for program assistant roles in Georgia?

-The H-1B is the most common visa for program assistants in Georgia, provided the role qualifies as a specialty occupation requiring a bachelor's degree in a specific field.
-J-1 exchange visitor visas are also common at universities and research institutions like Emory and Georgia Tech.
+The H-1B visa is the most common visa for program assistants in Georgia, provided the role qualifies as a specialty occupation requiring a bachelor's degree in a specific field.
+J-1 visa exchange visitor visas are also common at universities and research institutions like Emory and Georgia Tech.
 Some roles at qualifying nonprofit or government-related entities may be cap-exempt, which expands sponsorship options beyond the annual H-1B lottery.

 Which cities in Georgia have the most program assistant sponsorship jobs?